-In 2018, 19 renewal deals and 13 new deals were transacted; CMA, Herbert Smith, Norwegian Consulate and South African Consulate were among those leading tenants being successfully retained in Bund Center.
+In 2019, 14 renewal deals and 12 new deals were transacted; Rui Yin, Herbert Smith, United Law Firm and Bird & Bird were among those leading tenants being successfully retained in Bund Center.
 With its magnificent crown rooftop, the building is also one of the tallest structures in the Bund skyline, offering international standard high-quality office space.
-The property management of the building is performed by Colliers International and the major tenants of the building include multi-national companies such as Deloitte Touche Tohmatsu, CMA, Hilton, Rui Yin, Mitsubishi, Jin Mao Law Firm, Herbert Smith, Pillsbury, Norwegian Consulate and South African Consulate.
+The property management of the building is performed by Colliers International and the major tenants of the building include multinational companies such as Deloitte Touche Tohmatsu, CMA, Hilton, Rui Yin, Mitsubishi, Jin Mao Law Firm, Herbert Smith, Pillsbury, Norwegian Consulate and South African Consulate.

-In spite of increasing office supply, Bund Center Office Tower has successfully maintained a high average annual occupancy of 86.1%, resulting from sustained demand from multinational and domestic companies for office space.
+In spite of increasing office supply, Bund Center Office Tower has successfully achieved its leasing rate at 86.5%, resulting from sustained demand from multinational and domestic companies for office space.